-1. Biola University will accept credit for equivalent courses from schools accredited by regional or national agencies recognized by CHEA (Council for Higher Education Administration), including courses by distance education.
+1. Biola University will accept credit for equivalent courses from schools accredited by regional or national agencies recognized by CHEA (Council for Higher Education Administration), including distance education courses.

-Transfer students may fulfill their general education requirements by completing Biola University's General Education Curriculum or, prior to enrolling at Biola, completing the Intersegmental General Education Transfer Curriculum (IGETC).
+4. Transfer students may fulfill their Core Curriculum (GE) requirements by completing Biola University's Core Curriculum (GE), completing the Intersegmental General Education Transfer Curriculum (IGETC), or completing CSU Breadth.

-The IGETC model for the California State University (CSU) system or University of California (UC) is accepted by Biola University with the following provisions:
+The IGETC/CSU Breadth model for either the University of California (UC) or the California State University (CSU) systems is accepted by Biola University with the following provisions:

-- The current foreign language requirement for all bachelor degrees will be retained.
+- The current foreign language requirement for all Bachelor degrees cannot be completed by the IGETC/CSU Breadth certification.

-- The minimum of 130 credits for graduation will stay the same.
+- The minimum of 120 credits for graduation will remain the same.

-- Official IGETC certification must be received by the Office of the Registrar by the appropriate deadline prior to receiving commencement and/or graduation clearance.
+- Official documentation certifying IGETC/CSU Breadth completion must be received by the Office of the Registrar by the graduation petition deadline (March 15 for Spring, November 15 for Fall) prior to receiving Commencement and/or Graduation clearance.

 5. All students are required to take a minimum of 24 credits of upper division in their major, 15 of which must be taken at Biola University.